Keeper-Wallet/Keeper-Wallet-Extension/README.md

 }
 ```

-ERRORS
+Possible errors:

-- `{message: "User denied message", code: 10}` – The user denied the request.
+- `{message: "User denied message", code: 10}` – the user denied the request.
-- `{message: "Api rejected by user", code: 12}` – The website is not trusted.
+- `{ message: "Api rejected by user", code: 12 }` — the website was previously blocked by the user.
 - `{message: "Invalid data", data: "Reason", code: 9}` – invalid/incomplete request data.

 #### signAndPublishTransaction

-This is similar to "`signTransaction"`, but it also broadcasts a transaction to the blockchain.
+This is similar to `signTransaction`, but it also broadcasts a transaction to the blockchain.
+See the description of supported transaction types in [Transactions](#transactions) section below.

 Example: